gauntlet-g3-zapcut/zapcut-ai/backend/README.md

 ## Health Checks

-Fly.io will automatically check `/health` endpoint every 30 seconds.
+Railway automatically monitors the `/health` endpoint.
+The endpoint should respond quickly (< 3s) and return 200 OK to indicate the service is healthy.